cevi/automatic_walk-time_tables/GetStarted.md

 Production builds will use the production URLs instead of localhost.
 Production URLs are defined in config files:
 - for the angular webinterface: in `./webinterface/src/environments`
-- for the flask server in directly in `./python_program/Dockerfile`
+- for the flask server directly in `./python_program/Dockerfile`

 ## Frontend / Webinterface